How do I get rid of leatherjackets?

 You won’t find the cure on supermarket shelves as the solution is actually a living one.
 Nematodes are microscopic (teeny tiny!) bacterial worms that can kill off leatherjackets, and because of this, they actually need to be refrigerated when purchased.
 Think of them like sea-monkeys for adults!
 When mixed with water and sprayed on the affected area, they’ll set to work killing off the leatherjackets in your lawn.
 With any product, make sure to read the instructions carefully and follow every step.

 Once you’re confident your visitors are gone, you can set about repairing the damage they’ve left.
-Depending on how long they’ve been terrorising your lawn for, there are two options you can consider.
+Depending on how long they’ve been terrorising your lawn, there are two options you can consider.

-Affected area is very small, grass is yellowing
+The affected area is very small, the grass is yellowing

 If you catch them and kill them off early enough, the damage leatherjackets do to your lawn can be minimal, but these affected areas will need a little bit of TLC to get them back to their best.
 A quick greening feed such as our Oh So Green will thicken up your grass and give it a super-fast boost of greenness and nutrients.
-Sprinkle when wearing a glove over the affected area, and don’t exceed the recommended application rate of 32g per m2.
+Sprinkle over the affected area when wearing a glove, and don’t exceed the recommended application rate of 32g per m2.
 Water the lawn food granules in well and wait for them to disappear off your lawn's surface.

 Affected area is large, grass is yellowing / brown and can be easily pulled out